polkadot-developers/substrate-developer-hub.github.io/docs/runtime/runtime-metadata.md

 }
 ```

-The hexadecimal string in `result` field conforms to SCALE data format.
-Go to [parity-scale-codec](https://github.com/paritytech/parity-scale-codec) project to learn how to decode the value and get more information about specification and implementations.
+The hexadecimal string in `result` field wraps the runtime metadata in SCALE format.
+Go to [Low-level Data Format](overview/low-level-data-format.md) page to learn how to decode the value and get more information about the specification and implementations.

+> Notes: The encoded hex-string also wraps the information of metadata version and the hard coded metadata identifier.
+Check the [code](https://github.com/paritytech/substrate/blob/master/srml/metadata/src/lib.rs#L292) if you are interested.

+After decoding, you should be able to see similar metadata in above example.